Belleair Beach, Florida: Government

 The City of Belleair Beach operates under a Council-Manager form of government.
 The City Council is the legislative body of the city and is empowered by the charter to make policy which is then communicated to the City Manager for implementation.
-The City Council is composed of a mayor and six councilmembers who are elected at large on a non-partisan basis.
+The City Council is composed of a Mayor and six councilmembers who are elected at large on a nonpartisan basis, which includes the Vice Mayor.